Radial Line Pattern Development

 7. Set your compass to the small slant height and swing it from the same radius point.

-8. Along the (large) arc, establish a starting point for the pattern and draw a line back to the radius point.
+8. Along the stretch-out (large) arc, establish a starting point for the pattern and draw a line back to the radius point.

 9. Set your compass to a step-off.
 From your starting point, swing it 12 times along the stretch-out arc.
 In this case, this must be done on the large or stretch-out arc because that is where the step-off is taken from.